Neanderthals Ate Plants, Nuts, and Fat — Not Just Meat

 In the El Sidrón cave in Spain, Neanderthals consumed plants like yarrow and chamomile (likely for medicinal purposes).
 This was revealed through chemical analysis of dental plaque.

-According to Robert Power, a research fellow at the School of Archaeology at University College Dublin, in warmer regions, the Neanderthal diet included seeds, dates, and starchy root vegetables like tubers.
+According to Robert Power, a research fellow at the School of Archaeology at University College Dublin, the Neanderthal diet in warmer regions included seeds, dates, and starchy root vegetables such as tubers.

 “Although Neanderthals were skilled hunters who largely relied on animal foods, they adapted their diet based on where and when they lived, adjusting to local food sources,” concluded Professor Nowell.